fuzzylogicxx/fuzzylogic/posts/first-time-at-homebrew-website-club-edinburgh.md

 > Join us in Edinburgh for demos of personal sites, recent breakthroughs, discussions about the independent web, and to meet IndieWeb community members!

 It was good fun!
-Great to chat about writing, and personal websites with fellow tinkerers.
+Great to chat about and personal websites and writing with fellow tinkerers.
 I’m sure I’ll be back.